HubTou/PyLists4C/DOC.md

 * An **index** is the position of an element in a LIST.
   * Like in Python, indexes are numbered from 0 when you go through a LIST from its beginning, or from -1 when you go through its end.
   * LISTs indexes, lengths and counts are of the C language **long** type.
-* An **homogeneous** LIST is a special kind of data structure where all values are of the same type.
+* An **homogeneous** LIST is a special kind of LIST where all values are of the same type.
 * Pointers variable names are prefixed with a **p** character.
 Pointers to pointers with **pp** and so on.
+  * Thus a ppList parameter means that you'll pass the address of your LIST, enabling the modification of the first element pointer or its NULL-ification if the LIST is emptied.

 # Data structures
 ## Specific types